trouble-with-types

 -

-- rich & turing complete language to write types - these help model expressive systems that are as good as dynamically typed code
+R:haskell - type it to the max - rich & turing complete language to write types - these help model expressive systems that are as good as dynamically typed code

 - “nothing” type; allows tyoe correctness in WIP code